 To avoid penalty and the need to appear before an Administrative Tribunal, you must correct any condition identified in a violation notice within 35 days of receipt.
 To prove corrections were made, submit your Certificate of Correction (instructions for filing available online) by this deadline; otherwise, you will need to attend a hearing at the Office of Administrative Trials and Hearings with proof that all conditions have been remedied.

 As a building owner, receiving an NOV from the FDNY can feel overwhelming initially, but understanding what it is and how to address it doesn’t have to be difficult.
 An NOV is simply a document outlining any discrepancies between fire safety standards set by New York City law and fire safety protocols implemented in your building.
 Taking prompt action based on instructions outlined in the NOV can ensure compliance with these regulations and save you from potential fines or other legal repercussions.
-If you need help addressing any of your FDNY violations, contact your local licensed professionals today!
+If you need help addressing any of your FDNY violations, contact your local fire department or licensed professionals today!

 What you need to know